FabricMC/fabric/README.md

 ## Using Fabric API to develop mods

-To setup a Fabric development environment, check out the [Fabric example mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
+To set up a Fabric development environment, check out the [Fabric example mod](https://github.com/FabricMC/fabric-example-mod) and follow the instructions there.
 The example mod already depends on Fabric API.

 To include the full Fabric API with all modules in the development environment, add the following to your `dependencies` block in the gradle buildscript: